thomasgtaylor/how.wtf/content/post/2023-04-01-check-if-a-variable-is-an-array-in-javascript.md

 ---
-title: Check if a variable is an array in JavaScript
-date: 2023-04-01T23:20:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-01 23:20:00-04:00
 description: How to check if a variable is an array in JavaScript
-categories:
-- Programming
 tags:
-- JavaScript
+- javascript
+title: Check if a variable is an array in JavaScript
 ---

 In TypeScript or JavaScript, checking if a variable is an array can be completed in two ways.